Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Occupational stress: Frequent hand washing, chemical exposure

-- Stress-induced attacks: Psychosomatic component more pronounced
+- Stress-induced flare-ups: Psychosomatic component more pronounced

 - Hormonal influences: Especially in women during menstruation, pregnancy